Animals Around the World Badge

 _____ 4.
 Interact with an animal that is not an everyday house pet.
 For example, you could:

-Take a ride on an animal from another country such as an elephant or a camel
+- Take a ride on an animal from another country such as a camel or an elephant

 _____ 5.
 Participate in a service project that involves our world’s animals.
 Examples might include: